As a teacher, it can be difficult when it comes to setting boundaries by saying no.

 Keep in mind that you do not do your best work when you are overextended and burned out.

-Because of the caring and giving nature of most teachers, when someone comes to us and asks, “Could you…?” many of us find that our instinctive response is “Sure, no problem!” without stopping to consider if doing the task will become a problem or if it is even something that we want to take on.
+Because of the caring and giving nature of most teachers, when someone comes to us and asks, “Could you…?” many of us find that our instinctive response is, “Sure, no problem!” without stopping to consider if doing the task will become a problem or if it is even something that we want to take on.
+Setting boundaries by saying no doesn’t have to happen immediately, but we also shouldn’t say yes immediately, either.
 Instead of this “no problem” response, come up with a few appropriate alternatives so that you can really consider if you have the time, energy, and interest to take on the task.

-Here are a few suggestions that I find helpful in different situations:
+Here are a few suggestions that I find helpful in different situations before setting boundaries by saying no:

 - Let me check my calendar and get back to you tomorrow.